-We’ve landed on three categories of high-functioning, well-priced home automation gadgets that together can take your home’s comfort and convenience to the next level.
+We’ve landed on three categories of high-functioning, well-priced home automation gadgets that — when chosen with Matter/Thread support — can take your home’s comfort and convenience to the next level.

 - Amazon Echo Dot